 The investigation of the effects of fermented dairy foods on cholesterol concentration suggests possible favorable effects.
 A meta-analysis of controlled, short-term intervention studies showed that yogurt products produced a 4% decrease in total cholesterol and a 5% decrease in LDL cholesterol (78).
 Cheese consumption has been hypothesized to increase cardiometabolic disease risk by raising cholesterol concentrations due to its high saturated fat content.
 Current evidence, however, does not generally support this relation and highlights the importance of considering the effect of the food matrix when studying dairy foods and cardiometabolic health.
 Recently, experimental evidence has demonstrated differential effects of butter and cheese on serum LDLcholesterol concentrations, despite nearly identical fatty acid composition of the products consumed.
 Feeney et al. (79) tested the effect of 6-wk daily consumption of \sim 40 g dairy fat, consumed within macronutrient-matched food matrices, on markers of metabolic health in overweight adults aged \geq 50 y.
 In this parallel-arm study, participants (n = 164) were randomly assigned to 1 of 4 dietary interventions: 120 g full-fat Irish cheddar cheese (FFCC); 120 g reduced-fat Irish cheddar cheese plus butter (21 g); butter (49 g), calcium caseinate powder (30 g), and calcium supplement (CaCO3) (500 mg); or 120 g FFCC with a 6-wk run-in period with no dietary cheese consumption.
 The interventions provided 489 \pm 19 kcal/d and were matched as closely as possible for total energy, macronutrient content, and calcium.
 Participants were additionally instructed to limit intake of other dairy foods to 50 mL milk/d, but no other dietary restrictions were given.
-The authors observed a stepwise matrix effect for the changes in total cholesterol (P < 0.033) and LDL-cholesterol (P < 0.026) concentrations, with significantly lower postintervention total cholesterol (mean \pm SD) (5.23 \pm 0.88 mmol/L) and LDL-cholesterol $(2.97 \pm 0.67 \text{ mmol/L})$ concentrations when all of the dairy fat was contained within the cheese matrix compared with butter (total cholesterol: 5.57 \pm 0.86 mmol/L; LDL cholesterol: 3.43 ± 0.78 mmol/L).
+The authors observed a stepwise matrix effect for the changes in total cholesterol (P < 0.033) and LDL-cholesterol (P < 0.026) concentrations, with significantly lower postintervention total cholesterol (mean \pm SD) (5.23 \pm 0.88 mmol/L) and LDL-cholesterol A recent meta-analysis by Mitri et al. (63) of 9 RCTs $(2.97 \pm 0.67 \text{ mmol/L})$ concentrations when all of the dairy fat

-Total and LDL cholesterol decreased postintervention for all groups.
-Measures of anthropometry, triglycerides, blood pressure, fasting glucose, and insulin did not differ between the groups pre- or postintervention.
-The authors concluded that dairy fat differentially affects blood lipids when consumed in the form of cheese compared with the same constituents consumed in different matrices (79).
-Additionally, in a multicenter, randomized, controlled, crossover trial, 92 men and women with abdominal obesity and low HDL cholesterol were randomly assigned to sequences of five 4-wk isocaloric diets separated by 4-wk washout periods.
-Two of the diets were rich in SFAs (12.4-12.6% of calories) from either cheese or butter, while the other 3 experimental diets were rich in MUFAs (SFAs: 5.8%; MUFAs: 19.6%), PUFAs (SFAs: 5.8%; PUFAs: 11.5%), and carbohydrate (fat: 25%; SFAs: 5.8%).
+Total and LDL cholesterol decreased postintervention from either cheese or butter, while the other 3 experimental diets were rich in MUFAs (SFAs: 5.8%; MUFAs: 19.6%),

+PUFAs (SFAs: 5.8%; PUFAs: 11.5%), and carbohydrate (fat: 25%; SFAs: 5.8%).
 Compared with the butter diet, serum LDL-cholesterol concentrations were lower (-3.3%; P < 0.05), whereas triglyceride concentrations were higher (5.1%; P < 0.05) after the cheese diet.
 LDL-cholesterol concentrations were higher after both the cheese (+2.6%, +5.3%, +12.3%; P < 0.05 for all) and butter (+6.1%, +8.9%, +16.2%; P < 0.05 for all) diets than after carbohydrate, MUFA, and PUFA diets, respectively.
 The cheese diet also resulted in higher triglyceride concentrations (+10.0%; P < 0.05) compared with the effects of PUFAs, but not of MUFAs or carbohydrates (67).
 There were no significant differences in blood pressure, markers of inflammation, or indices of glucose-insulin homeostasis across the experimental diets.